SalmonMode/typed-http-client/README.md

 And that's it!

-Errors can be thrown at any point in the response processor and it'll bubble up to whatever is calling the client's methods.
+Errors can be thrown at any point in the response processor and they'll bubble up to whatever is calling the client's methods.
 So you can get fancy in the processor to throw specific error depending on what went wrong so the caller can handle each one differently.
 That might look something like this:

 ```typescript
 try {